Share this post on:

 Characteristics:

-• Foresees implications, conceptualizes new ways of seeing things, and gets an image or sense of the future or profound hidden meaning.
+• You foresee implications, conceptualize new ways of seeing things, and get an image or sense of the future or profound hidden meaning.

-• It has a sense of certainty about what will happen.
-It is energized by transformational visions of how something will develop.
+• You feel confident about what will happen and are energized by transformational visions of how something will develop.

-• Receives “flashes” of insight and is tapped into universal symbols.
+• You receive “flashes” of insight and are tapped into universal symbols.

 Thinking and Feeling Judging Functions